RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 ### Main workspace colour

-Our first rule will set the background colour of the main workspace.
+Your first rule will set the background colour of the main workspace.
 In your Blockly editor, find the `<rect>` element with the `blocklyMainBackground`
 class: